lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Configuration URL`

-Enter the URL of the LOCKSS network configuration file.
-If you are not running your own LOCKSS network, use :samp:`http://props.lockss.org:8001/demo/lockss.xml`, the configuration file for a demo network set up for LOCKSS 2.0 pre-release testing.
+Accept the default (:samp:`http://props.lockss.org:8001/demo/lockss.xml`) if you are not running your own LOCKSS network; otherwise, enter the URL of the LOCKSS network configuration file provided by your LOCKSS network administrator.

 -------------------
 Configuration Proxy